-For those taking income from their investments, it is important to consider where it is coming from, and whether it is "income" at all.
+For those wanting income from capital, it is important to consider where that income is coming from, and whether it is "income" at all.
 If it isn't, but is partly or wholly capital, the risk of it proving unsustainable inevitably increases.